Should I move out of the marital home during a divorce?

 - Do you want to use any of the property currently in the home

 - Will moving out affect my financial interest in the property?

 Has there been domestic violence?

-protective order and asking a judge to order your spouse to move out of the home.
+If your spouse has committed domestic violence then you should do whatever is necessary to secure your and your children’s safety.
+This may include going to court for a protective order and asking a judge to order your spouse to move out of the home.

 While waiting for the above process to take place leaving the home temporarily may be the safest thing to do.
 If your children are at risk taking them with you from the home is reasonable.

 Are there children Involved?

 - If you believe your children should reside primarily with you, it is generally not a good idea to move out unless you have adequate and safe arrangements for your children to go with you.